Optimistic updates

 Reconciliation details

-The transport uses the x-ably-msg-id header to match published messages to optimistic inserts.
-When the client generates a message, it assigns an ID.
-The server includes this ID when publishing to the channel.
-When the client receives the published message through its subscription, it matches the ID and promotes the optimistic message to a confirmed one.
+The session uses the codec-message-id header (under the extras.ai.codec tier) to match published messages to optimistic inserts.
+When the client publishes an input, the SDK mints a client-side codec-message-id and stamps it on the wire.
+The domain message's own id is preserved verbatim from the source stream; correlation does not rely on it.
+When the client receives the published message through its subscription, the SDK matches on the codec-message-id and promotes the optimistic message to a confirmed one.

-If the client receives a published message that doesn't match any optimistic insert - for example, a message from another client - it's added to the tree normally.
+A published message that does not match any optimistic insert (for example, a message from another client) is added to the tree normally.
 The reconciliation logic only applies to messages the current client sent.